orsonteodoro/oiledmachine-overlay/README.md

 ==<id>==ASan runtime does not come first in initial library list; you should either link runtime to your application or manually preload it with LD_PRELOAD.
 ```

-Doing `source /etc/profile` or restarting to fix the issue.
+Try doing a `source /etc/profile` or a restart to fix the issue.

 When does a package meet performance critical?
 If it is not marked